 What is the Pix2Pix GAN?

-Pix2Pix GAN is a conditional GAN (cGAN) that was developed by Phillip Isola, et al. Unlike vanilla GAN which uses only real data and noise to learn and generate images, cGAN uses real data, noise as well as labels to generate images.
+Pix2Pix GAN is a conditional GAN (cGAN) that was developed by Phillip Isola, et al. Unlike vanilla GAN which uses only real data and noise to learn and generate images, cGAN uses real data andnoise as well as labels to generate images.

 In essence, the generator learns the mapping from the real data as well as the noise.

-This setting enables cGAN to be suitable for image-to-image translation tasks, where the generator is conditioned on an input image to generate a corresponding output image.
-In other words, the generator uses a condition distribution (or data) such a guidance or a blueprint to generate a target image (see the image below).
+This setting makes cGAN to be suitable for image-to-image translation tasks, where the generator is conditioned on an input image to generate the corresponding output image.
+In other words, the generator uses a condition distribution (or data) such as a guide or a blueprint to generate a target image (see the image below).

 Pix2Pix network architectures

-The pix2pix has two important architectures, one for generator and the other for discriminator namely U-net and patchGAN.
-Let’s explore both of them in much detail.
+The pix2pix has two important architectures, one for the generator and the other for the discriminator, namely U-net and patchGAN.
+Let’s explore both of them in more detail.

 U-Net generator